 You’ll know that you have gum disease if you’re experiencing any of the symptoms below:

-We offer various anesthesia options, including sedation, to see to it that you’re comfortable and relaxed during scaling and root planing.
+We offer various anesthesia options, including sedation, to see to it that you’re comfortable and relaxed during scaling and root planning.

-Are you struggling with gum disease and looking for scaling and root planing near you?
-Call Designer Smiles FL today to book an appointment with our friendly and compassionate dentist.
+Are you struggling with gum disease and looking for scaling and root planning near you?
+Call us today or book an appointment with our friendly and compassionate periodontist at Designer Smiles FL.